florisoft/User.Manuals/WEBSERVICES/Pre Sales Clock (M65)/Pre Sales Clock Manual (M65).md

 Welcome to the Florishop Manual Clock Pre Sale.
 In this manual the steps required for implementing the Clock Pre Sale module are explained.

-Dutch auctions offer a service called Clock Pre Sale, this service is a stock connection which shows products that are ready to be auctioned off.
+Dutch auctions offers a service called Clock Pre Sale, this service is a stock connection which shows products that are ready to be auctioned off.
 The twist is that these products can actually be bought before they go through the auction.

 The aim of this manual is to explain the technical implementation of the Clock Pre Sale module in Florisoft so users of the system get a basic understanding on how to work with this module.
 All steps required for implementing the Clock Pre Sale module are described so the user can activate and use the module on its own.